Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Two recall events have been significant enough to shape how the industry and buyers think about ratchet-style stands.

 2020 recalls were broader and hit harder.
 Pittsburgh Automotive (sold through Harbor Freight in the US) issued recalls on several 3T and 6T ratchet stand models — again, pawl disengagement under load.
 The scope was significant: multiple SKUs, years of production, millions of units in the field.
-The ACCC in Australia ran related consumer alerts on imported stands with equivalent mechanisms.
+The CPSC in the U.S. ran related consumer alerts on imported stands with equivalent mechanisms.
 The pattern across both events was the same: spring-loaded pawls that could, under specific loading conditions or with minor debris or wear, fail to fully engage.

 What this means for buying decisions: it doesn't mean all ratchet stands are unsafe — reputable brands have responded with redesigned pawl geometry, heavier springs and stricter QC.
 It does mean that ratchet stands from unknown or ultra-budget sources carry a credible mechanism risk that pin-type stands by design do not share.
 If you're buying ratchet stands, stick to established brands with a verifiable recall history (because it means they were held accountable) rather than anonymous imports with no support structure if something goes wrong.

-Safety Standards: ASME PASE and AS Standards
+Safety Standards: ASME PASE and What to Look For

-Practical advice: buy from Australian retail channels where product liability laws apply, choose brands that name their testing standards explicitly, and keep your receipt.
+Practical advice: buy from U.S. retail channels where product liability laws apply, choose brands that name their testing standards explicitly, and keep your receipt.
 If you buy on a major online marketplace from a third-party seller with no local presence, you have no practical recall or warranty protection.

 Always Use Two — No Exceptions